ruifontes/addonsHelp/addon/doc/en/readme.md

-# Add-ons documentation #
+﻿# Add-ons documentation #

 ## Informations ##
-* Authors: Rui Fontes, Zougane, Remy, Abdel and colaboration of, among others, Ângelo Abrantes and James Scholes
+* Authors: Rui Fontes, Ângelo Abrantes, Zougane, Remy, Abdel and colaboration of James Scholes
-* Updated in 26/12/2019
+* Updated in 31/05/2021
 * Download [stable version][1]
-* Compatibility: NVDA version 2017.2 to 2019.3
+* Compatibility: NVDA version 2017.2 to 2021.1

 ## Presentation ##
 This add-on provides a quick way to access documentation for the add-ons you have installed.